 10. Know your bathroom limits

-Check the school rules for children using the toilet, and make sure you follow it.
+Check the school rules for children using the toilet, and make sure you follow them.
 If there is no specific rule, then you can manage toilet needs by having a maximum of two children in the bathroom at any one time.
-You want to avoid half the class visiting the toilet at one time
+You want to avoid half the class visiting the toilet simultaneously.

 With thanks to supply teachers Shona Barker, Lisa Berry and Tony Adams.